This Is Why Community Associations Need Employee Theft Insurance

 Employee theft is an inevitable part of business operations, therefore, necessary to undertake an insurance policy to cover it.
 According to statistics, about $60 billion is lost yearly to employee dishonesty or employee theft.
 This is a troubling finding, thus, requiring necessary precautions.

 Many companies are taking preventive measures such as installing security gadgets and so on.
 However, that alone isn’t enough because these employees are equally smart, and most times, the act is perpetrated by the people who have spent a long period of time in the association.
-These people usually know where security cameras or CCTV is located, as well as how to beat them.
-So, once acts like this take place, it is absolutely necessary to cover for the loss.
-And as you know, little acts like this can run an organization down, which is why it is very important to undertake a fidelity insurance policy, employee dishonesty coverage or employee theft insurance for associations.
+These people usually know where security cameras or CCTV are located, as well as how to beat them.
+So, once acts like this take place, it is necessary to cover the loss.
+And as you know, little acts like this can run an organization down, which is why it is very important to undertake a fidelity insurance policy, employee dishonesty coverage or employee theft insurance for community associations.

 Fidelity insurance covers theft from all the employees at all levels, including directors and community association managers.
 Some of the crimes covered by employee theft insurance include the following: money theft, computer fraud, forgery, alteration, securities’ theft, robbery, burglary theft, funds transfer fraud, false pretense, and social engineering, etc.

 It would be a mistake to assume that theft isn’t a problem for your business.
 In these jaw dropping facts about employee fraud, it is revealed that 75% of employees have stolen from an employer at least once.
 No business is immune.